 Jessica: That is impressive!
 I have actually talked to Chris about his business model a few times and think he is really a great guy.
 Thanks for sharing that podcast episode.

-If something feels right, you just have to take action, and this model of Private Label felt right to me.
+If something feels right, you just have to take action, and this Private Label model felt right to me.

-Jessica: For those reading who would like to hear more about Chris’ story, we recently recorded a webinar with him where he shares how he got started, and how you can as well.
+Jessica: For those reading who would like to hear more about Chris' story, we recently recorded a webinar with him where he shares how he got started and how you can do the same.

 What is private label?
 Since everyone may not be familiar with that term.

 True, most people are familiar with the term “Retail Arbitrage” which is buying products locally from major retailers and then flipping them on Amazon.
 But with Private Label, you are actually buying products direct from the manufacturer and then placing your own logo and/or branding on the package.

 Since the manufacturer is already making these products, you don't have to do any designing or inventing.
 You can pay someone to come up with a logo and label for you, then you are set to go!
 It's pretty cool when you think about it.
 This business model is a bit different from what you do with your Amazon business.